diyari-mussa/HDeviceContentIndexer/README.md

 # OR close the console window
 ```

+### Managing Indices

+1. Navigate to **Settings** page
+2. Click "➕ Create New Index" and enter a name
+3. Select an index from the list to view its documents (preview shows 5 documents)
+4. Click "✅ Use Selected Index" to make it active
+5. The active index will be used for all uploads and searches

-### Uploading Content
+### Uploading Content (Manual Upload)

 1. Navigate to **Upload** page
+2. Ensure an index is selected (shown at top)
-2. Drag and drop a folder or click "Choose Folder"
+3. Drag and drop a folder or click "Choose Folder"
-3. Review the file tree
+4. Review the file tree
-4. Select files to index
+5. Select files to index (only .html, .txt, .csv are supported)
-5. Click "Ingest Selected Files"
+6. Click "Ingest Selected Files"

+### Batch Crawling (Automated)

+The **Crawler** feature allows you to batch-process multiple device folders:

+1. Go to **Upload** page and click **"🤖 Crawler"** tab
+2. Select an index from the dropdown
+3. Click **"🔄 Scanning..."** to scan the uploads folder
+4. View discovered folders with:
+   - ✅ **New** - Available for indexing
+   - 🔒 **Already Indexed** - Already exists in selected index
+5. Use selection buttons:
+   - **Select All** - Select all folders
+   - **Deselect All** - Clear selection
+   - **✅ Select New Only** - Select only new folders
+6. Check **"⚠️ Force Re-index"** to ignore existing checksums
+7. Click **"🚀 Start Crawling Selected Folders"**
+8. Watch real-time progress with live updates

+**Crawler Features:**
+- Skips temporary upload folders automatically
+- Shows file count for each folder
+- Filters files by extension (.html, .txt, .csv only)
+- Real-time progress with Server-Sent Events
+- Verifies documents exist before marking as indexed
+- Removes stale checksums automatically

 ### Searching